raml-org/raml-spec/versions/raml-10/raml-10.md

 | uses? | Imported external [libraries](#libraries) for use within the API.
 | /&lt;relativeUri&gt;? | The resources of the API, identified as relative URIs that begin with a slash (/).
 A [resource property](#resources-and-nested-resources) is one that begins with the slash and is either at the root of the API definition or a child of a resource property.
 For example, /users and /{groupId}.

+The "schemas" and "types" nodes are mutually exclusive and synonymous: processors MUST NOT allow both to be specified, explicitly or implicitly, at the root-level of an API definition.
+We recommended using the "types" node instead of "schemas" because the schemas alias is deprecated and might be removed in a future RAML version.
+Also, the "types" node supports XML and JSON schemas.

 ### User Documentation

 The OPTIONAL **documentation** property includes a variety of documents that serve as user guides and reference documentation for the API.
 Such documents can clarify how the API works or provide technical and business context.